Loading...

 1960–1963

-New manufacturing facilities open in North Carolina and Rhode Island.
+New manufacturing facilities opened in North Carolina and Rhode Island.

 1965

-Leadership shifts: Harold Leviton becomes CEO and president.
+Leadership shifted as Harold Leviton became CEO and president

-Decora® designer line launches, becoming an industry benchmark for modern rocker switches, and outlets.
+Decora® designer line launched and became an industry benchmark for modern rocker switches and outlets.

 Our History 3.3